top of page

 We encourage community members, elected officials, and transportation partners to stay engaged and to share feedback throughout the year.
 Together, we can build a transportation future that supports all residents, businesses, and travelers in southwest Missouri.

-2025–2030 Human Services Transit Plan Adopted
+2022–2027 Human Services Transit Plan Adopted

-The 2025–2030 Human Services Transit Plan for Southwest Missouri has been formally adopted by the Transportation Advisory Committee (TAC) on April 21, 2025.
-This updated plan builds upon the foundation of the 2017 Human Services Transit Plan, offering a forward-looking strategy to improve mobility for older adults, individuals with disabilities, and low-income populations across the region.
+This updated plan builds upon the foundation established by the 2017 Human Services Transit Plan, providing a forward-looking strategy to improve mobility and access to transportation for older adults, individuals with disabilities, and low-income populations throughout the region.

-High-impact projects to close service gaps
+• High-impact projects to address service gaps

-Inter-agency coordination strategies to improve efficiency
+• Inter-agency coordination strategies to improve efficiency and resource sharing

-Funding sources and recommendations to support implementation
+• Identified funding sources and recommendations to support implementation

 Human Transit Coordination Plan 2017